Human-Conscious Software

 Apple

 Launched in iOS 14.5, Apple's App Tracking Transparency asks users for consent before tracking.
-Most say no. This simple interface shift cost ad platforms an estimated $10 billion, showing the power of meaningful defaults.
-Privacy isn’t about fine print.
-It’s a moment of respect, designed into the flow.
+Most say no. This simple interface shift cost ad platforms an estimated $10 billion.

 Circle